CedarVerse/cedartl/README.md

 3. 🔄 **Recursive Processing**: It can process templates within templates, allowing for nested template structures
 4. 🔗 **Hierarchical** key access and function calls
 5. 📁 Smart Folder-based templating through `FolderDict`
-    - Structure your templates logically in directories (accessing local directories, tar/zip files, and remote servers via WebDAV, HTTP, FTP, etc)
+    - Structure your templates logically in different `context folders` (accessing local directories, tar/zip files, and remote servers via WebDAV, HTTP, FTP, etc)
+    - Easy to switch between different contexts (See `\%cd`)
 6. 🖥️ Shell command Integration

 You provide the `CedarTL` runtime a _root context_: a `dict`, a `list`, an object, or a [`FolderDict`](#folderdict)